Alawites

-Alawites (العلويون) are an Arab ethnoreligious group who live primarily in the Levant region in West Asia and follow Alawism, an offshoot of Shia Islam as a ghulat branch during the ninth century.
-Alawites venerate Ali ibn Abi Talib, the "first Imam" in the Twelver school, as a manifestation of the divine essence.
-It is the only ghulat sect still in existence today.
+Alawites (العلويون) are an ethnoreligious group, many of whom identify as Arabs, who live primarily in Syria and elsewhere in the Levant.
+They follow Alawism, an offshoot of Shia Islam as a ghulat branch during the ninth century.
+Alawites venerate Ali ibn Abi Talib, the first Imam in the Twelver school, as a manifestation of the divine essence.
 The group was founded during the ninth century by Ibn Nusayr, who was a disciple of the tenth Twelver Imam, Ali al-Hadi, and of the eleventh Twelver Imam, Hasan al-Askari.
-For this reason, Alawites are also called Nusayris.
-Before the French took control of Syria in 1920, members of the Alawite community considered themselves to be Nusayris.
+For this reason, Alawites are also called Nusayris, although this term can be considered derogatory in the present day.

 Surveys suggest Alawites represent an important portion of the Syrian population and are a significant minority in the Hatay Province of Turkey and northern Lebanon.
 There is also a population living in the village of Ghajar in the Golan Heights, where there had been two other Alawite villages (Ayn Fit and Za'ura) before the Six-Day War.
 The Alawites form the dominant religious group on the Syrian coast and towns near the coast, which are also inhabited by Sunnis, Christians, and Ismailis.
 They are often confused with the Alevis, a religious group in Turkey that shares certain similarities with the Alawites but has key differences.

 The Quran is one of their holy books, but its interpretation differs significantly from Shia Muslim interpretations and aligns with early Batiniyya and other ghulat sects.
 Alawite theology and rituals differ sharply from Shia Islam in several important ways.
 For instance, various Alawite rituals involve the drinking of wine and the sect does not prohibit the consumption of alcohol for its adherents.
 As a creed that teaches the symbolic/esoteric reading of Qur'anic verses, Alawite theology is based on the belief in reincarnation and views Ali as a divine incarnation of God.
-Moreover, Alawite clergy and scholarships insist that their religion is theologically distinct from Shi'ism.
+Moreover, Alawite clergy and scholars insist that their religion is theologically distinct from Shi'ism.
 (Note: * van Dam, Nikolaos (2017).
 "Destroying a Nation: The Civil War in Syria") Alawites have historically kept their beliefs secret from outsiders and non-initiated Alawites, so rumours about them have arisen.
 Arabic accounts of their beliefs tend to be partisan (either positively or negatively).
 However, since the early 2000s, Western scholarship on the Alawite religion has made significant advances.
 At the core of the Alawite creed is the belief in a divine Trinity, comprising three aspects of the one God.
 The aspects of the Trinity are Mana (meaning), Ism (Name) and Bab (Door).
 Alawite beliefs hold that these emanations underwent re-incarnation cyclically seven times in human form throughout history.
 According to Alawites, the seventh incarnation of the trinity consists of Ali ibn Abi Talib (Muhammad's cousin and son-in-law), Muhammad himself, and Salman al-Farisi, a Persian companion of Muhammad.